Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Realization of the correspondences

 \begin{Rem} \begin{enumerate}[(1)] \item If $n$ is a prime, then any admissible pairs are minimal. \item If $(F/K, \xi)$ is a minimal pair with the jump at $i$, then there exists a decomposition

 where $\varphi$ is a character of $F^{\times}$ trivial on $U_F^{i+1}$ and $\chi$ is a character of $K^{\times}$. \item If $(F/K, \xi)$ is a minimal pair with the jump at $i$, then the ramification index of $F/K$ is coprime to $i$. \item In this paper we are interested in minimal pairs $(F/K, \xi)$ with the jump at $\nu$ in which $F/K$ is totally ramified (hence, $p\nmid n$ and $\nu$ is coprime to $n$).
 We will see that the cohomology of each reduction $\overline{\scrZ} _{\nu}$, with $\nu$ coprime to $n$, realizes the local Langlands and Jacquet-Langlands correspondences for representations parametrized by such minimal pairs (for a specific $F$). \item Many of the preceding results treat the representations parametrized by minimal pairs; \begin{itemize} \item The cohomology of each reduction in \cite{BWMax} deals with minimal pairs $(F/K, \xi)$ with the jump at some $i\geq 1$ in which $F/K$ is unramified. \item That of \cite{ITepitame} deals with minimal pairs $(F/K, \xi)$ with the jump at $1$ in which $F/K$ is totally ramified.
-These representations are exactly \emph{the simple epipelagic representations} if $p$ does not divide $n$.
-Imai and Tsushima announced that they constructed corresponding affinoids also in the cases where $p$ divides $n$.
-In these cases simple epipelagic representations are not essentially tame. \item In \cite{WeSemi}, it is assumed that $n=2$ and $p\neq 2$, in which case all representations involved are parametrized by minimal pairs. \end{itemize} \end{enumerate} \end{Rem}
+These representations are exactly character twists of \emph{simple supercuspidal representations} if $p$ does not divide $n$.
+In \cite{ITsimpwild} Imai and Tsushima also treated the cases where $p$ divides $n$.
+In these cases simple supercuspidal representations are not essentially tame. \item In \cite{WeSemi}, it is assumed that $n=2$ and $p\neq 2$, in which case all representations involved are parametrized by minimal pairs. \end{itemize} \end{enumerate} \end{Rem}

 \paragraph{Construction of $\pi _{\xi}$ and $\pi _{\xi}^D$ in special cases} In the rest of this subsection we assume that $(F/K, \xi)$ is a minimal pair with the jump at $i$ and $F/K$ is totally ramified.